pnp/sp-dev-fx-webparts/samples/react-chat-gpt/README.md

 ## Summary

-This webpart uses Chat GPT in an SPFx webpart.
+This webpart uses Chat GPT in an SPFx web part.
 You can ask questions from the web part and you will see the answers, most recent answers first.

 ![Example animated screen](assets/chatgpt.gif)